 Step01 Establish an account with Linode (preferred) or DigitalOcean: Apart from establishing the usual username and password process, one is required to have a credit card.
 Once login, one will "Add a Linode" (it is highly recommended you choose one of at least 2Gb RAM, if a mailserver is to be implemented).
-There is also the option to create a DigitalOcean "droplet", choosing in all cases, Debian 11.3 64bit as the operating system.
+There is also the option to create a DigitalOcean "droplet", choosing in all cases, Ubuntu 22.04 64bit as the operating system.
 Both providers will allow one to enter a public key (from one's SSH public/private key- see: More Secure Logon - SSH).
 If one has chosen not to use the SSH key pair (not recommended), either one of these providers will either send a welcome email containing two critical bits of information: the site IP address [a number with 4 parts eg. 127.0.0.1] and the user: 'root' password or provides the opportunity to set the 'root' password prior to the creation of the server